cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-advanced.md

 ::: danger

-This method requires that you purchase iMazing, if you don't have money to purchase iMazing, you cannot follow this method
+This method requires that you purchase iMazing, if you don't have money to purchase iMazing, you cannot follow this method and will need to follow the Cowabunga method.

 :::